RachelMinto/front_end/front_end_dev_with_js/todos_list_with_js/pseudo.md

 You can click on "+ Add new to do" to bring up the modal to create a new todo.
   - Make "Add new todo" a link.
 Fix formatting.
 CHECK
   - Add click event to link so that when it's clicked, the modal is toggled.
-    -modal is toggled by: #open_modal_checkbox:checked
+    -modal is toggled by: #open_modal_checkbox:checked  CHECK

+Create a todo and Store the collection of todos in localStorage and retrieve when the page is reloaded.
   - Set default for date as 'No Due Date'

-Store the collection of todos in localStorage and retrieve when the page is reloaded.
   - Look into how to use local storage on the window object.
 Use setItem and getItem.
   - Will need to stringify each todos object.
   - Should be using AJAX requests to seemlessly add todo to main content and all todos.